-SiR-DNA (SiR-Hoechst*) is based on the DNA minor groove binder bisbenzimide, it allows the labelling of DNA in live cells with high specificity and low background.
+SiR-DNA (SiR-Hoechst*) is a live cell nuclear stain based on the DNA minor groove binder bisbenzimide, it allows the labelling of DNA in live cells with high specificity and low background.
 SiR-DNA is fluorogenic, cell permeable and highly specific for DNA.
 Sir-DNA stains the nuclei of live cells without the need for genetic manipulation or overexpression.
 Its emission in the far red minimizes phototoxicity and sample autofluorescence.
 SiR-DNA is compatible with GFP and/or m-cherry fluorescent proteins.
+SiR-DNA is a non cytotoxic alternative to DRAQ5.
 It can be imaged with standard Cy5 filtersets.
 SiR-DNA can be used for widefield, confocal, SIM or STED imaging in living cells and tissue.
 Probe quantity allows 50 – 200 staining experiments.**

 λabs 652 nm